-At the end of every year, the schedules for the respective round-robin tests in the following year are announced.
+At the end of every year, the schedules for the respective PT scheme in the following year are announced.
 Once the samples are sent, the processing time is given - generally a period of around four weeks.
 This time frame may not be exceeded because results that arrive at IFA after the given deadline (date of postmark) are not considered in the evaluation.

 The samples include a USB-stick (2.0) for data collection.
 The results are collected with a special data entry program.
 The program runs on all Windows versions above Windows 2000.
 A hardcopy printout of the results is to be produced, signed, and sent to the IFA together with the memorystick.